- Bike registration

 All those who would like to request a copy of a report must contact Nancy Dornstauder at (302) 831-2683.
 Walk up requests will not be accepted.
 The cost for each single report copy is $25; fees must be paid in advance.
 Reports will be available within 2-3 business days of the request; older reports may take additional time to acquire.

 Victims of a crime are entitled to a free victim’s copy of a report.

-The Department of Public Safety is tasked with covering numerous events throughout the year, including home football games, concerts, DUI checkpoints, and commencements.
+The Police Department is tasked with covering numerous events throughout the year, including home football games, concerts, DUI checkpoints, and commencements.
 Officers are also tasked with providing security for VIP visitors such as the Vice President, state governors, high profile speakers and local celebrities.
 The department supports more than 450 events each year.
 Many of the events are large scale; however the department covers a number of small-scale events as well.
 A tremendous amount of personnel hours are used to cover these assignments.
 All members of the department that are assigned to work events are given specific instructions on the management of that event.
 The officers working these events are tasked with keeping the event safe and enjoyable for all that attend.

 To request event security or special services submit a Request for Services form.
 A separate form must be completed for each account code used.
 All deliveries are required to have a Messenger Request Form completed in full and attached to the package; third party billing, if desired, should be clearly noted on the Request Form.
 Each individual user has the responsibility for rectifying reverse charge and/or third party billing discrepancies with the department who requested the charge.